tinsukE/icekick/README.md

   // A shorter version of the above, with type inferred by the default value private var nonNullShorterState by state(0)

+  // A state that behaves as if the variable had `lateinit` modifier private var lateinitState: String by latestate()
 }
 ```